ID: PMRREP4146

 Historical Market Growth (CAGR 2019 to 2024) |

-Hydrogen is emerging as a versatile energy carrier across multiple sectors, accelerating its demand globally.
-Traditionally used in refining and ammonia production hydrogen is now expanding into steel manufacturing, transportation, power generation, and residential heating.
-This industrial versatility is a key growth driver.
+The hydrogen market is rapidly expanding as hydrogen emerges as a versatile clean energy carrier, driving the energy transition.
+Traditionally used in oil refining and ammonia production, hydrogen is now reshaping industries such as steel manufacturing, transportation, power generation, and residential heating.

-Hydrogen is a synthetic energy carrier, i.e. it stores energy produced through other methods.
+Hydrogen is a synthetic energy carrier, i.e., it stores energy generated from other sources rather than occurring naturally as a fuel.
 One common method of producing hydrogen is through alkaline electrolysis, where electrical energy is converted into hydrogen.
-However, this is not the only stage where energy is consumed.
-Additional energy is required to compress, liquefy, transport, transfer or store hydrogen after its production.
+This is not just the only stage where energy is consumed.
+Additional energy is required to compress, liquefy, transport, transfer, or store hydrogen after its production.
 In an ideal scenario, the energy used to produce hydrogen would equal the energy it contains, but this is rarely the case.
 Whether hydrogen is generated from electricity or through chemical reforming of hydrocarbons, energy transformations are involved.

 Governments around the world are increasingly expected to support hydrogen programs in the coming years as part of their strategies to achieve net-zero carbon emissions.
 Crafting the most effective green hydrogen strategy remains complex due to the wide range of decarbonization options available across different applications and industries.
 As innovation and technology evolve, the cost-effectiveness and benefits of these alternatives are likely to change.
 Consequently, countries are exploring technologies that align best with their national needs while being cautious not to adopt less efficient or outdated decarbonization routes.